jherby2k/AudioWorks/AudioWorks/src/AudioWorks.Extensibility/Readme.md

 ## About

-This is a dependency of AudioWorks, a is cross-platform, multi-format audio conversion and tagging suite.
+This is a dependency of AudioWorks, a cross-platform, multi-format audio conversion and tagging suite.

 You should normally consume [AudioWorks.Api](https://www.nuget.org/packages/AudioWorks.Api/) instead of this package directly.